-The Nomination Committee is comprised of representatives of the three largest shareholders, as recorded in the shareholders' register as at the final banking day in August of each year, together with the Chairman of the Board.
+The Nomination Committee is composed of representatives of the three largest shareholders, based on shareholder statistics from Euroclear Sweden AB, as per the last banking day in August the year before the Annual General Meeting and on all other reliable ownership information that has been provided to the Company at this point of time, together with the Chairman of the Board.
 The Chairman is also responsible for convening the Committee's first meeting.
-If a shareholder who is offered a place on the Nomination Committee declines, the offer shall instead be made to next shareholder in order of size of holding.
-The Committee's composition will be changed to reflect any changes to the shareholder structure.
+If a shareholder who is offered to become a member of the Nomination Committee declines, the offer shall instead be made to next shareholder in order of size of holding.
+The Committee's composition may be changed to reflect changes to the shareholder structure.

-The Nomination Committee submits proposals for the election of the AGM Chairman; the members of the Board and Chairman of the Board; fees to Board members; and proposals for the election of and fees to auditors.
+The Nomination Committee submits proposals for the election of the AGM Chairman; the Board members and Chairman of the Board; remuneration to Board members; and proposals for the election of and remuneration to auditors.
 The Committee conducts its work in the interest of all shareholders.
-Instructions for the Nomination Committee and options for submitting proposals to the Committee are available on the company's website, www.hoistfinance.com.
+Instructions for the Nomination Committee and information on the options for submitting proposals to the Committee are available on the Company's website, www.hoistfinance.com.

-The Nomination Committee is comprised of the following members: Jan Andersson (representing Swedbank Robur Fonder AB), Niklas Ringby (representing EQT) Chairman of the Nomination Committee, Peter Thelin (representing Carve Capital AB) and and Ingrid Bonde (Chair of the Board of Hoist Finance).
-The Committee has held three minuted meetings ahead of the 2019 AGM and maintained regular contact between meetings.
-The Committee also held individual interviews with current and proposed Board members.
+The Nomination Committee is composed of the following members: Jan Andersson (representing Swedbank Robur Fonder AB) Chairman of the Nomination Committee, Erik Selin (representing Erik Selin Fastigheter AB), Peter Thelin (representing Carve Capital AB) and Ingrid Bonde (Chair of the Board of Hoist Finance).
+The Committee has held one minuted meeting ahead of the 2020 AGM and maintained regular contact between meetings.
+The Committee also held individual interviews with Cecilia Daun Wennborg (Chair of the Risk and Audit Committee), the CEO and the new proposed Board member.

-The Nomination Committee's proposals, its report on Committee work performed in preparation for the 2019 AGM, and information on proposed Board members and auditors are published in conjunction with the AGM notice.
+The Nomination Committee's proposals, its report on Committee work performed in preparation for the 2020 AGM, and information on the new proposed Board member and auditors are published in connection with the AGM notice.